Card money: Canada

-During the expansion of the French colony in New France (in what is now Canada) in the 17th century, currency used had to be imported from France.
+During the expansion of the French colony in New France (in what is now Canada) in the 17th century, currency had to be imported from France.
 When the colony faced insolvency owing to great expenses fighting the Iroquois and a diminishing beaver trade, intendant Jacques de Meulles introduced card money to pay soldiers; this soon spread into general use, including commerce.
 The introduction of card money allowed the colony to reduce deliveries of specie, which could be lost at sea to weather or attack; no specie could be produced locally owing to a lack of precious metals.
 The currency caught on, and values equal to 100 livres are recorded.
 Eventually, an estimated two million livres in card money is thought to have circulated.

 By the end of the decade New France faced counterfeiting problems with this currency, although counterfeiters could be caned, branded, banished, flogged, or even hanged.
 It was ultimately inflation, however, which led to the decline of card money in French Canada: the money was produced in a greater quantity than required, in part to offset a failing French economy, while coins were hoarded.
 Attempts to decrease the value of the cards by half failed, and in 1717 the card money was withdrawn.
 By 1720 it had been declared worthless.

 The recall of card money led to more than a decade of stagnancy, as there was no circulating currency.
 For this reason, in 1730 the government reinstated card money, reaching a total value of 600,000 livres by 1733.
 Unlike the earlier issues of card money, however, these were printed on plain cards, rather than playing cards.
 In 1763, after another burst of inflation brought on by a turbulent war-time economy, card money was ultimately and permanently withdrawn from the settlement.